facebook/docusaurus/website/docs/guides/swizzling.md

 export default function SomeComponent(props) {
   // You can fully customize this implementation
-  // including changing the markup and CSS return (
+  // including changing the JSX, CSS and React hooks return (
     <div className="some-class">
       <h1>Some Component</h1>